 All pets are at risk for chocolate poisoning.

 But puppies get into chocolate most often because of their curious nature.
-And their smaller size increases the risk of chocolate poisoning even if they munch a small amount.
+And their smaller size increases the risk of chocolate poisoning even if they munch a small quantity.

 Milk chocolate usually doesn’t cause life-threatening problems because it takes nearly two pounds of milk chocolate to poison a seven-pound puppy.
 Milk chocolate found in candy bars contains about 42 milligrams of theobromine per ounce.
 Typically, a toxic dose of milk chocolate is five ounces per pound of body weight.
 While a bite of chocolate generally isn’t a concern, a 10-pound puppy can still get very sick from eating as little as eight ounces of milk chocolate.

 Unsweetened baking chocolate is much more dangerous.
-It contains nearly ten times as much theobromine as milk chocolate, about 450 milligrams of theobromine per ounce.
-Baking chocolate is used to make truffles, brownies, chocolate cake, and other deserts.
+It contains nearly ten times as much theobromine as milk chocolate, or about 450 milligrams of theobromine per ounce.
+Baking chocolate is used to make truffles, brownies, chocolate cake, and other desserts.

 A lethal dose of theobromine is .67 to 1.3 ounces of baking chocolate per 2.2 pounds of dog.
-That means your ten-pound puppy can become sick or even die simply by licking off the chocolate frosting on a large cake, swiping a truffle or lapping up your hot cocoa.
+That means your 10-pound puppy can become sick or even die simply by licking the chocolate frosting off a large cake, swiping a truffle, or lapping up your hot cocoa.